fallen-icarus/cardano-swaps/README.md

 3. The output UTxO contains exactly one of each required beacon type for the swap and no extraneous assets (besides ADA).
 4. The output UTxO has a valid inline `SwapDatum` with `swapPrice > 0`.
+5. The output UTxO does not hold a reference script.
-5. The assets in the pair are distinct.
+6. The assets in the pair are distinct.
-6. *For two-way swaps:* `asset1` must be lexicographically less than `asset2`.
+7. *For two-way swaps:* `asset1` must be lexicographically less than `asset2`.
-7. *Optional Expiration:* If an expiration time is set, it must be a multiple of 60,000 (a 1-minute interval).
+8. *Optional Expiration:* If an expiration time is set, it must be a multiple of 60,000 (a 1-minute interval).
 The transaction creating the swap must also have its `invalid-hereafter` field set less than or equal to this time.